SkylineCommunications/dataminer-docs/connector-help/connector_help/SCTE_UPS_Manager.md

 The **manual provisioning process** consists of the following steps:

 1. The **SCTE UPS Manager** element receives a Warm or Cold Trap from a UPS device.
 The trap is registered in the **Traps Table**.

-2. The manager processes the Traps Table (every 30 seconds) to verify if the device that sent the trap is responding to SNMP requests.
+1. The manager processes the Traps Table (every 30 seconds) to verify if the device that sent the trap is responding to SNMP requests.

-3. If the device responds to the SNMP requests, the manager verifies if the device has already been provisioned in a **SCTE UPS Collector**.
+1. If the device responds to the SNMP requests, the manager verifies if the device has already been provisioned in a **SCTE UPS Collector**.

-4.  - If the UPS device has already been provisioned, the manager verifies if the IP address has changed, and modifies it if necessary.
+   - If the UPS device has already been provisioned, the manager verifies if the IP address has changed, and modifies it if necessary.
    - If the device is new, an entry is created in the **Detected Devices Table**.
-From this table, you can manually provision the UPS device (see **[Detected Devices](#detecteddevices)** section below).
+From this table, you can manually provision the UPS device (see **[Detected Devices](#detected-devices)** section below).

 Points to consider: